MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 you would set the `project_root` before making calls to any Q# operations.

-Assuming your Python program is in the Q# project folder
+Assuming your Python program is in the Q# project folder,

 ```python
 import qsharp

 qsharp.init(project_root = './Teleportation_project')
 ```

+> [!NOTE]
+> If you are planning to compile your program to submit to the Azure Quantum service, you should also add your `target_profile` parameter to the `qsharp.init` statement.
+By default, `qsharp.init` sets the profile to `Unrestriced` so that you can test any quantum code in the local simulator.
+However, to submit a job to Azure Quantum, you may need to set the profile to `Base` or `Adaptive_RI`, for example, `qsharp.init(project_root = './Teleportation_project', target_profile = qsharp.TargeProfile.Base)`.
+For more information about target profiles, see [QIR target profiles](xref:microsoft.quantum.target-profiles).

 The path of the root folder is relative to the file that is setting it, meaning that your Q# project folder can be anywhere and the calling program doesn't necessarily have to be in the project.
 A valid path may also be `'./MyProjects/Teleportation_project'`, or `../../Teleportation_project`.